 Article

-These case studies are designed to help all members of a multidisciplinary team reduce the risk of patient harm in the course and diagnosis and treatment.
+This collection of case studies is designed to help all members of a multidisciplinary team reduce the risk of patient harm in the course of diagnosis and treatment.
 Office-based events that trigger malpractice cases present valuable opportunities to identify vulnerabilities in communication, clinical judgment, and patient care systems.

 TEDMED Speakers: How Ignoring Medical Errors is Costing Lives